-Part of my responsibilities as Social Media Manager at the Appalachian Prison Book Project (APBP) include managing the nonprofit's email, Twitter and Instagram accounts.
+Part of my responsibilities as digital communications coordinator at the Appalachian Prison Book Project (APBP) include managing the nonprofit's email, Twitter and Instagram accounts.
 Since I started implementing a social media strategy, APBP has gained 41.5% more Twitter followers and 40% more Instagram followers.
 I also maintain the APBP website, updating the content to meet search engine optimization (SEO) standards and creating new content.

 Digital Publishing Institute | January 2016 to January 2018

 As Associate Director of the Digital Publishing Institute (DPI) at West Virginia University (WVU), I worked with WVU Libraries to create a new DPI website through EngineCMS, a content management system built by a WVU librarian.
 Before constructing the website, I researched other academic digital publishing institutes, analyzed their information architecture, and presented what I found to be best practices for website organization to the Director and WVU librarians.
 I managed the website, updated its content, and fixed any coding issues through the system.